helenmurugan/true-words-quiz/README.md

 * The button-grid jumped up very slightly when the Next button appeared.
 This bug was not visible in DevTools and strangely seemed to appear only on iphones.
 The bug was corrected by reducing the height in pixels of the question (or definition) element to allow a little more space for the Next button.
 * On mobile devices the background colour feedback on the answer buttons did not work correctly.
 The selected button would appear black (the hover colour), instead of green or red for correct and incorrect respectively.
 Due to the way mobile devices interact with the web page, the hover style rule was applied, in reality hover isn't possible on a touch-screen.
 This issue was corrected by adding !important to the background-color and font color style rules for the correct and incorrect classes, so that they take precedence over the hover style rules.
-* When the quiz page was loaded the Next and Play Again buttons flashed up very quickly when they should be hidden.
+* When the quiz page was loaded the Next and Play Again buttons flashed up very quickly, when they should be hidden.
 It happened so quickly you weren't sure if you had really seen it, and seemed to only happen the first time the page was loaded on a new device.
-The buttons were present in my html file and JavaScript was used to hide the buttons.
-As the computer was reading the html code first it would show and then hide the buttons.
+The buttons were present in my html file, and JavaScript was used to hide the buttons.
+As the computer was reading the html code first, it would show and then hide the buttons.
 To correct this bug, I simply added a style rule for display: none so that the buttons should not be displayed in the first instance.

 ## Unfixed bugs
 * There are no unfixed bugs.

 ### Further Testing
 * The site has been tested and works well in different browsers: Chrome, Microsoft Edge, Internet Explorer and Safari.
-* JS testing
-* Media queries were added to the following features and tested to ensure the site is fully responsive.
+* Media queries were added and tested to ensure the site is fully responsive.
+The media queries relate only to the sizing of the elements and fonts.
-    * ...
 * DevTools device toolbar was used to ensure the site is fully responsive and looks good across different screen sizes.
 * After deployment, the site was tested on a range of different devices - mobile devices (both iphone and Android), tablet, laptop and desktop.